 We met in summer 2016 on an Eroles Project residency in Spain where 16 people from all over the world gathered to create a project which offered an integrated and holistic approach to borders, climate change, new economy, human rights, and migration.
 During these three weeks a set of visions and set of values emerged, along with a deep understanding of each other and a commitment to radical friendship, which resulted in the group deciding to live, work and develop the Project La Bolina together.

 - Not currently open to new members, but might be in the future

-Our priority is refugees, migrants and local Spanish people including people who we might find appealing to the needs of our project.
+Our priority is to involve refugees, migrants, and local people.
 We also consider long term volunteers whose expertise might be valuable according to our project needs.
 The project also considers people who respect our core values and principles and visions.
-We also put gender equality and respect for women as a priority.
-Regeneration, sustainability and integration is an important principle we put into our practice.
-This approach pushes us into respecting the values of the local people in the rural community we are living.
+We put gender equality and respect for women as a priority.
+Regeneration, sustainability, and integration is an important principle we put into our practice.
+This approach pushes us into respecting the values of the local people in the rural community we are living in.
 We are also keen to have people who are innovative in local businesses and small scale enterprises.
-We are also interested in experienced people in funding application and fund raising.
-As a community and a project we are interested in someone to support us in our communication strategy preferably a fluent Spanish and English speaker.
-As a project most members live in the same shared space, we are keen on exploring different decisions making processes.
-We will like to have an experience person in decision making processes along the theme of Sociocracy.
-We are always beginning new land projects and require volunteers to support on our numerous pieces of land.
-And finally we have begun Productos de La Bolina a series of micro-collective-enterprises and are seeking people to support in numerous fields of business development and marketing.
+We are also interested in experienced people in funding applications and fundraising.
+As a community and a project, we are interested in someone to support us in our communication strategy preferably a fluent Spanish and English speaker.
+We are a scattered community across the valley and we share different houses.